 Information on conventions, implementation of UNIDROIT conventions, principles of international commercial contracts, uniform law review.

 International case law and bibliography on the United Nations Convention on Contracts for the International Sale of Goods (CISG) and on the UNIDROIT Principles of International Commercial Contracts – two of the most important international instruments for the regulation of international commercial transactions.

 World Intellectual Property

 Unofficial home page with links to Patents, Copyright, Protocols, and GATT.
 The page includes changes in the laws governing the protection of intellectual property rights around the world.

 Includes legal texts, official documents, statistics, analysis, publications, special areas for journalists and NGOs.
 To learn more about the organization and its documentation system, please follow this Training Package prepared by WTO.

-International Law, NYU Law Library research guide
+International Law, NYU Law Library